Bypolls held for two Lok Sabha, 12 assembly seats | Politics

 Tirupati went to the bypoll due to the death of sitting YSRC MLA Balli Durga Prasad Rao last September.

 In Karnataka, polling was held in Belgaum Lok Sabha seat and Basavakalyan and Maski assembly segments.
+While Belgaum recorded a turnout of 54.35 per cent, Basavakalyan and Maski segments saw 59.57 and 70.48 per cent polling respectively.
+A total of 30 candidates are in the fray from all the three constituencies.
 Bypoll to Belgaum seat was necessitated following the death of Union minister Suresh Angadi.
 A tentative 60 per cent voting was recorded in the by-election to Damoh assembly seat in Madhya Pradesh till 6 pm where the ruling BJP and the opposition Congress are locked in a straight contest.
 Damoh district returning officer Tarun Rathi said the polling percentage might go up to 70 or 75 per cent after factoring in the figures of the final polling, which ended at 7 pm.
 In Uttarakhand, a turnout of over 43 per cent was recorded in the bypoll to the Salt assembly seat in Almora.
 Except for a minor incident in which one person complained of another person disturbing the election process in the Majhor sector, polling went off peacefully, SSP Pankaj Bhatt said.

 Nearly 70 per cent voters exercised their franchise in Mizoram for by-election to the Serchhip assembly seat, where six candidates, including those of the ruling Mizo National Front (MNF), ZPM and the Congress, are in fray.